alan-turing-institute/tric-dt/README.md

 ## The TRIC-DT Hub

-The TRIC-DT Innovation and Impact Hub (hereafter, the Hub) supports the delivery of two key outputs of the TRIC-DT
+The TRIC-DT Innovation and Impact Hub (hereafter, the Hub) supports the delivery of two key outputs of the TRIC-DT:

 1. Produce open and reproducible computational tools for DT design, development, and deployment that facilitate scaling of DTs and provide these tools as a freely available resource.
 2. Build a multidisciplinary community of practice in digital twinning that democratises access to DT technology.

-The Hub team leads and co-develop usable resources that facilitate collaborative impact and innovation that is trustworthy and responsible (e.g. knowledge commons, case studies, skills and capabilities building.
+The Hub team leads and co-develop usable resources that facilitate collaborative impact and innovation that is trustworthy and responsible (for example case studies, skills and capabilities building).
+**These resources are shared with the TRIC-DT community via the [knowledge commons](#tric-dt-knowledge-commons).**
-This work is undertaken alongside focused understanding and evaluation of needs and challenges faced by the TRIC-DT community (e.g. internal and external stakeholder engagement, participatory design workshops for research infrastructure).
+This work is undertaken alongside focused understanding and evaluation of needs and challenges faced by the TRIC-DT community (for example, internal and external stakeholder engagement, participatory design workshops for research infrastructure), so we can effectivly facilitate the design of activities to meet our stakeholders needs.

+## TRIC-DT Knowledge Commons

+The TRIC-DT knowledge commons is our community lead and community contributed repository of tools, resurces and activities which support our aim to "democratise access to DT technologies".
+This resource is built, managed and maintained in accorance with community-first principles of [The Turing Way](https://the-turing-way.netlify.app/index.html), and shares a similar focus on supporting the TRIC-DT community engage in transparent and reproducible research practices.

+**The knowledge commons is currently under development (see [this issue](https://github.com/alan-turing-institute/tric-dt/issues/6)).
+Please [connect with us](#contact-us) to be kept informed of updates to these resources and opportunities to contribute!**

 ## Contact us